-Migrant Processing Center Temporarily Suspends Intake After 'Flu-Related' Outbreak
+Border Facility Stops Migrant Intake After 'Flu-Related' Outbreak

 U.S. Customs and Border Protection is temporarily suspending intake at the McAllen Central Processing Center, the largest migrant processing center in South Texas, after the outbreak of what the agency calls "a flu-related illness."